DinoChiesa/Apigee-External-Authorization-1/README.md

   and provided for you by Google.
 It will deliver excellent availability and security.

-- It's very easy for operators to update the spreadsheet using a Web UI - an easy-to-use tool they already know.
+- It's very easy for operators to read or update the rules using a Web UI - an easy-to-use tool they already know.

 - Google keeps back versions of the rules automatically.
 Rollback is brain dead